shamahoque/mern-classroom/README.md

 # MERN Classroom

-A simple web-based classroom application that allows instructors to add courses with lessons, while students can enroll in these courses and track their progress. - developed using React, Node, Express and MongoDB.
+This is a web-based classroom application that allows instructors to add courses with lessons, while students can enroll in these courses and track their progress.
+The application has been developed using React, Node, Express, and MongoDB.

+# Features
+- Instructors can create new courses by adding lessons to them.
+- Students can enroll in courses and track their progress.

+# Tech Stack
+- React: A JavaScript library for building user interfaces
+- Node: A JavaScript runtime built on Chrome's V8 JavaScript engine
+- Express: A minimal and flexible Node.js web application framework
+- MongoDB: A NoSQL database program

+# Display UI:

 ![MERN Skeleton](https://mernbook.s3.amazonaws.com/git+/classroom.png "MERN Skeleton")